wzhao0842/Amazon-Scraper/README.md

-# Amazon-Tracker
+# Amazon-Tracker Description and User Guide

 A desktop GUI application for tracking and search products in Amazon (using Python)

 Language: Python
-Required Install Libraries: selenium, smtplib, tkinter, Pillow
+Required Install Libraries: selenium, smtplib, threading, Pillow
 Idea:   GUI using tkinter, Backend using selenium to scrap the html code in the website.
 The data of two main utilities, search and track, are stored in two different json files.
 All files for this application are in the same folder, be careful when choosing where the folder is downloaded, because the path is important.